 Kristen Eichensehr is a Visiting Assistant Professor at UCLA School of Law.
 Her primary research and teaching interests center on international, foreign relations, and national security law issues, including cybersecurity.

-Eichensehr’s recent scholarship has appeared or is forthcoming in the Virginia Law Review, the Georgetown Law Journal, the American Journal of International Law, and the Virginia Journal of International Law.
+Eichensehr’s recent scholarship has appeared or is forthcoming in the Virginia Law Review, the Georgetown Law Journal, the Texas Law Review, and the American Journal of International Law.